Black May (World War II): German tactical and technological response

+The Germans introduced tactical and technological changes to turn the tide of the campaign, but neither was successful in reversing their fortunes and losses of U-boats continued.
+After May 1943, the rate of loss of U-boats was greater than the rate at which new boats were commissioned and the number of operational U-boats slowly declined.

 The Germans tried to counter Allied air power by fighting on the surface rather than diving.
 When came under attack from an aircraft in March 1943, it stayed on the surface and shot down the aircraft.
 It was hoped that this success could be repeated if U-boats were given better anti-aircraft armament.
 Several U-boats were converted to flak U-boats.
-The flak U-boats gave Allied pilots a shock but they soon welcomed attempts by U-boats to stay on the surface.
+The appearance of flak U-boats initially gave Allied pilots a shock but they soon welcomed attempts by U-boats to stay on the surface.
 Additional defences against aircraft were offset by the U-boat having to remain on the surface longer, increasing the chance of the submarine's pressure hull being punctured.
-The U-boat gunners' effectiveness was limited by the lack of protection from return-fire and Allied pilots often called on ships to deal with flak U-boats.
-The extra anti-aircraft guns caused drag when the U-boat was submerged.
-The U-333 incident had proved to be an exception, and the experiment was abandoned after six months; the best defence for U-boats against aircraft remained diving.
+The U-boat gunners' effectiveness was limited by the lack of protection from return-fire and Allied pilots often called on escort ships to deal with flak U-boats.
+The extra anti-aircraft guns also caused drag when the U-boat was submerged.
+The U-333 incident had proved to be an exception and the experiment was abandoned after six months; the best defence for U-boats against aircraft remained diving.

 In mid-1943, the Wanze (Bug) radar warning device and T5 Zaunkönig (Wren) torpedoes were introduced.
 Wanze was designed to give U-boats advance warning of aircraft by detecting radar waves so that the U-boats could dive before the aircraft could attack.
 The Zaunkönig torpedoes were designed to zig-zag in the hope that they would have a better chance of finding a target within a convoy.
 The Allies introduced the Foxer noisemaking decoy to defeat the acoustic homing device of the T5 torpedo.
 The Germans developed the T11 torpedo that was designed to ignore noisemaking decoys, but the war ended before it came into use.

 The first U-boats fitted with snorkels (Schnorchel) went into service in August 1943.
-The snorkel was an extendable pipe that allowed U-boats to take in air without surfacing, allowing the U-boat's diesel engines to run submerged for longer periods.
+The snorkel was an extendable pipe that allowed U-boats to take in air without surfacing, allowing the U-boat's diesel engines to run when submerged.
 The snorkel suffered from technical problems and did not see mass use until mid-1944.
 Allied radar also became precise enough to pick up the snorkel.

 The U-bootwaffe developed a radically new submarine design, the Elektroboot (the Type XXI and Type XXIII boats).
 Elektroboote did not need to surface during operations but the first Elektroboote were commissioned too late to see combat in the war.
-None of the new tactics or technologies turned the tide of war and losses of U-boats continued.
-After May 1943, the rate of loss of U-boats was greater than the rate at which new boats were commissioned and the number of operational U-boats slowly declined.